 A nutritionist is a public-facing position, so communicating well and being empathetic is beneficial.
 Speaking languages other than English can help broaden your ability to help more clients.
 You should be able to listen to a patient’s concerns to understand their needs.
 You must also be willing to keep up with the latest in nutrition to offer the best care possible.

-The ability to think critically and problem solve can help you tackle problems with a patient’s health.
+The ability to think critically and problem solve can help you tackle a patient’s health problems.
 Nutritionists should be skilled in mathematics to calculate a patient’s nutrient needs and other health metrics, like body mass index.

 Besides interpersonal skills, nutritionists need to be organized to stay on top of their client files and paperwork and manage many cases at the same time.
 If you pursue a leadership role, you will need to manage others effectively, which requires learning to delegate, allocate resources, coach others, and collaborate with colleagues.
 Nutritionists should have the ability to teach and guide clients and people in the community in a way they can understand.